JakovTomasic/no-headache.nix/doc/dev.md

 `./result/bin/run-*-vm` has a lot of options.
 See that if needed.

-for debugging init.script run `systemctl` and `journalctl` inside the VM and `systemctl status script-at-boot` or `journalctl -u script-at-boot`
+for debugging init.script run `systemctl status script-at-boot` or `journalctl -u script-at-boot` inside the VM.
-- todo - errors in this script are common and this also needs to be in the user doc
 - always check full log with journalctl. systemctl crops only part of the log and it might be very misleading